-We climbed up a further flight of wooden steps to the bell chamber itself, the eight bells of St Mary looming above us.
+The ascent began easily enough via a narrow, spiral staircase leading to the ringing chamber and we entered just as the soft, late afternoon light was filtering through the windows, catching the ropes.
+We climbed up a further flight of wooden steps to the bell chamber itself and the eight bells of St Mary loomed above us.
 It was awe-inspiring to be up so close to them but this was also the most difficult part of the climb.
-I hoisted myself up and onto one of the bell's outer frames being really careful to balance my weight equally on both sides, otherwise the bell might chime.
-I needed both hands to do this and had to leave my tripod and extra lenses on a nearby ledge.
-As I climbed up, the bell swayed quite a bit and for a moment I thought it would ring my presence all over Faversham but thankfully it stayed silent and I managed to lift myself up to the final wooden ladder and through an over-head door on to the roof.
+No staircase, just a ladder and then a a bit of clambering up and around the bell, balancing on its outer frame and being really careful not to make it sway and chime.
+I needed both hands to do this bit which meant leaving my tripod and extra lenses on a nearby ledge.
+As I climbed up, the bell swayed quite a bit and for a moment I thought it would clang but thankfully it stayed silent and I managed to lift myself up to the final wooden ladder and through a trap door on to the roof.